 The facts and circumstances of the particular case will determine whether a significant disposition has occurred through a series of related dispositions.
-Ordinarily, a distribution described in section 170(b)(1)(F)(ii) (relating to private foundations making qualifying distributions out of corpus equal to 100% of contributions received during the foundation's tax year) won't be taken into account as a significant disposition of assets.
-See Regulations section 1.170A-9(h)(2).
+Ordinarily, a distribution described in section 170(b)(1)(E)(ii) (relating to private foundations making qualifying distributions out of corpus equal to 100% of contributions received during the foundation's tax year) will not be taken into account as a significant disposition of assets.
+See Regulations section 1.170A-9(g)(2).

-U. Section 507(b)(1)(B) Termination-Notice and Filing Requirements
+U. Filing Requirements During Section 507(b)(1)(B) Termination